NevTrace-org/Easy-Connect/README.md

 ## 6. Marketing and communication strategy

 ### Current market landscape

 The market is primed for such solutions.
-Existing integrations between blockchain and automation tools have demonstrated tangible value, exemplified by:
+Existing integrations between blockchain and automation tools have demonstrated tangible value.
+Some examples:
 - **Quant Network**, which introduced a Zapier integration enabling no-code connections between blockchain networks and legacy systems.
 - **mintBlue**, a platform linking over 3,000 applications to public blockchains.